 What is a discretionary MSIC?

 A discretionary MSIC may be issued to applicants who were unsuccessful in their initial MSIC application.
-This card can only be approved by the Secretary of the Department of Infrastructure and Transport (the Department), who takes into account the applicant's individual circumstances.
+This card can only be approved by the Secretary of the Department of Infrastructure and Regional Development (the Department), who takes into account the applicant's individual circumstances.

 A discretionary MSIC may be subject to conditions, such as a reduced validity period.

 How does an unsuccessful MSIC applicant apply for a discretionary card?